Little Superstar

 Little Superstar is a video uploaded on YouTube, which is a clip from the 1990 Tamil film Adhisaya Piravi, starring Rajinikanth.
-The clip features the Tamil actor King Kong (not to be confused with Thavakalai), and another Indian dwarf actor, E. Shankar (also known as King Kong) breakdancing to MC Miker G & DJ Sven's "Holiday Rap".
+The clip features the Tamil actor King Kong breakdancing to MC Miker G & DJ Sven's "Holiday Rap".
 Various mashups have also appeared on the Internet using tracks from Cypress Hill, Michael Jackson and others, including Ted's Fear Factory video.
 The first site to feature Little Superstar and give the clip its name was Dorks.com.

 The video has been featured on YouTube, in Tom Anderson's bulletins on Myspace, on the E!
 TV show The Soup, the MSNBC shows Countdown with Keith Olbermann and Tucker Carlson, G4TV's Attack of the Show! and elsewhere, as well as having been parodied on Saturday Night Live.
 Another popular video clip features King Kong (not E. Shankar) slapping a man from the same film.

 In recent years, actor King Kong (E. Shankar) has choreographed a dance number in a Doritos Tandoori Sizzler! commercial shown in Canada, which was filmed in India.